 5 new coronavirus cases in 24 hours, govt to issue e-passes to essential services staff: Kejriwal

 Five new coronavirus cases were reported in Delhi in past 24 hours, pushing the number of total cases to 35, Chief Minister Arvind Kejriwal said on Wednesday, as his government decided to issue e-passes for people associated with essential services to commute during the lockdown.
-People ensuring essential services such as milk sellers, vegetable vendors and grocers can call helpline 1031 to get the passes on their mobile phones, Kejriwal said during a digital press conference.
+Kejriwal said people ensuring essential services such as milk sellers, vegetable vendors and grocers can call helpline 1031 to get the passes on their mobile phones through WhatsApp.

-The chief minister said people can walk down to shops nearby to buy items of daily use.
-Amid reports of medical staffers being harassed by landlords to vacate the premises, Kejriwal requested the house owners to not misbehave with the professionals out to fight and contain the virus.
+Addressing a joint digital press conference with Lt Governor Anil Baijal, the chief minister said people can walk down to shops nearby to buy items of daily use, and they don't need any pass for it.
+"We will issue e-passes to people engaged in manufacturing, transport, and storage of essential items as well as to people associated with private essential services," he said, amid reports that delivery agents of e-commerce websites were facing difficulties in reaching their destinations due to the lockdown.

-The harassment of medical staff cannot be tolerated, he said, warning that strict action will be taken against the landlords..
+An official later said a person wanting an e-pass will have to call 1031 and give his or her required details.
+Thereafter, an e-pass will be issued on the applicant's mobile phone number through WhatsApp.
+Also, the Delhi police held a meeting with etailers to ensure a seamless delivery of essential goods.
+Kejriwal said of the five fresh cases reported in the past 24 hours, one is a foreign national.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)